Texas doctor suspended for ‘spreading dangerous misinformation’ on COVID-19 - NewsBreak

 Bowden is the owner of a private practice in downtown Houston, which offers salt cave inhalation (where a person sits inside an enclosure and breathes in pink Himalayan salt) and infrared sauna — something that’s typically a spa treatment — as COVID-19 remedies.

-On Monday, Bowden gave an interview with Houston-based conservative radio host Michael Berry in an episode called “Cancelled For COVID.”
+On Monday, Bowden was interviewed by Houston-based conservative radio host Michael Berry in an episode called “Canceled For COVID.”

 KXAN reached out to Bowden’s attorney for comment and did not hear back by publication time.